-If you intend to be involved in commercial primary production of seed sprouts you may require this accreditation.
+You will need this licence if you intend to be involved in commercial primary production of seed sprouts.
 Commercial primary production of seed sprouts includes any of the following done for the purpose of supplying seed sprouts to a food business or a seed sprout business:

 - the decontamination of seed or seed sprouts

 - the germination or growth of seed